 You’re not going to get anything personalized at this point, but that doesn’t mean you’re out of fantastic options.
 Check your favorite department store for their drop-dead shipping delivery dates for Valentine’s Day and you may luck out.

-Tiffany & Co. for example (above), offers next-day delivery if you order before 3PM ET Monday, but it will cost you $30.
-(A drop in the bucket considering what you might be buying from there, though the heart charm above is fairly reasonable.)
+Tiffany & Co. for example (above), offers next-day delivery if you order before 3PM ET on the 13th, but it will cost you $30.
+(A drop in the bucket considering what you might be buying from there, though the heart pendant above is fairly reasonable.)

 For something from a smaller artist, we suggest you visit local boutiques, museum shops, or a weekend flea market that supports local makers.